Russia’s attack on Ukraine came after months of denials it would attack

 On Sunday, Russian ambassador to the United States Anatoly Antonov added to the denial, telling CBS News that “Russian troops are on sovereign Russian territory,” where they “don’t threaten anyone.”

 “There is no invasion.
-There [are] no such plans,” Antonov said.
+There is no such plans,” Antonov said.

 In the early hours of Thursday, Putin gave a televised address that said Russia was beginning a military operation for the “demilitarization and denazification” of eastern Ukraine.
 Explosions were heard in major Ukrainian cities, with Ukrainian Foreign Affairs Minister Dmytro Kuleba tweeting that Russia had “launched a full-scale invasion of Ukraine.”

-U.S. officials have previously estimated that a major assault would leave as many as 50,000 civilians dead or wounded.
+U.S. officials have previously estimated that a major assault could leave as many as 50,000 civilians dead or wounded.